 Daria spent the night on a makeshift mattress constructed of sheets and spare pillows spread out on the living room rug.

 Too sore and tired to move, she lingered in her bed for a while longer.
 The lack of windows concealed the passage of time.
 Only the canton’s heavy gray stone surrounded her, the musty space illuminated by the wan light of the wall sconces.

 Maybe gods weren’t the best when it came to designing mortal habitation.

 Getting out of bed proved an ordeal of frustration and false starts.
-Exhaustion seized her after every few inches of movement and she’d plunge back into sleep and wake up yet again—moments, minutes, maybe days later for all she knew.
+Exhaustion seized her after every few inches of movement, and she’d plunge back into sleep and wake up yet again—moments, minutes, maybe days later for all she knew.
 Finally, she forced herself to tear off her bedsheet, grab her glasses and put them on, and get to her feet.

-Daria walked on legs as cold and heavy as lead to the counter extruding from the wall.
+Daria walked on legs as heavy as lead to the counter extruding from the wall.
 A plate of cold fish and a pot of scrib jelly had been laid out with a note.
 She held the paper up, squinting as Jane’s clumsy handwriting came into focus.

 Hey, had to leave early.
 Got you some breakfast.
 Cooking isn’t an option here, so we grab meals from the big public kitchens.
 Take it easy today and we’ll chat more later.

 She stared at the note a while longer, only the apartment’s silence seeming to speak back to her.
 No wonder Jane and Trent spent as much time as they could away from their home.
 Putting the note down, she ate her breakfast and poured herself a cup of water from a small, noisy spigot behind the counter.